Where is Camp Restore Detroit?

 We are located at Mt.
 Calvary Lutheran Church at the corner of Seymour and Chalmers on Detroit’s east side.

-What is the neighborhood like around the church?
+What is the neighborhood like around Camp Restore Detroit?

 The neighborhood around Mt.
-Calvary is only about 25% populated, with many vacant lots and unoccupied houses.
-This leaves us with lots of ground to dream about what the neighborhood can be in the future.
-We partner very closely with our community in all our projects and receive all our work and inspiration from them.
-Without our neighborhood we wouldn’t have a ministry!
+Calvary is about 25% populated, with many vacant lots and unoccupied houses.
+This leaves us with lots of ground to dream about what our neighborhood can be in the future.
+We partner very closely with our community on all our projects and receive all our work and inspiration from them.
+Without our community we wouldn’t have a ministry!

 Where will we serve?

 We will provide your team with opportunities to restore hope within our community in Detroit.
 Camp Restore Detroit has a three-fold outreach in our community: Human Care, Environmental, and Construction.
 We will match your team’s gifts and passions with appropriate work and work sites.
 Some work may be done onsite at Camp Restore Detroit to benefit the immediate community.
 We have good relationships and partnerships with many of the community centers in our area.
 We also work closely with our community leaders on all environmental and construction projects.
 Because we work in the 9th Precinct of Detroit much of our work is only a few minutes away from campus.

 Meals are provided by Camp Restore Detroit.
 Breakfast and dinner are eaten onsite in the dining hall, while lunches will be assembled by the campers in the mornings to be taken to the work site.
 Campers help with all meals.

 Your team will sleep on the second floor of the Camp Restore Detroit campus building.
 Former classrooms have been converted into dorm rooms.
 Organizations have donated brand new beds and mattress.
 Every camper needs to bring twin sheets, a pillow, and perhaps a blanket.
 There are bathrooms on every floor of the building.